-The current input (4 - 20 mA) operates internally with a resolution of 10 bit (corresponding to 0.1% of the actuator).
-This allows the analogue input to detect a change of 0.02 mA (hysteresis).
+The current input (4-20 mA) operates internally with a resolution of 10 bit (corresponding to 0.1% of the actuator).
+This allows the analogue input to detect changes of 0.02 mA (hysteresis).

-If the input signal fluctuates too greatly (owing to noise, for instance), this high resolution results in constant corrections of the actuator and butterfly valve (when mounted onto butterfly valve BV..).
+If the input signal fluctuates too greatly (owing to noise, for instance), this high resolution results in constant corrections of the actuator and butterfly valve (if mounted on butterfly valve BV..).